laiquet/idtrackerai-enhanced/docs/source/segmentation_app.rst

 10. Save parameters
 --------------------

 Click *Save parameters* to save the tracking parameters of this app into a *.toml* file.
-You can use this *.toml* file to track the video from the command line (see :doc:`tracking_from_terminal`) or to reopen the session in the future.
+You can use this *.toml* file to track the video from the command line (see :ref:`usage`) or to reopen the session in the future.

 11. Close window and track video
 --------------------------------